erlingrj/lf-traffic-light/Exercises.md

 =}
 ```

-Here, the an event with value 42 is scheduled 100 msec into the future.
+Here, an event with value 42 is scheduled 100 msec into the future.
 A reaction can declare
 an action as a trigger and access its value.
 The program above will print "Got 42" 100 msec after startup.